Why dental hygiene?

 Gum disease is the number one cause of tooth loss among Americans, with common symptoms including bleeding, swollen gums, or bad breath.
 If you notice any of these symptoms, it is essential not to ignore them.

-If you experience migraines, jaw pain, ear pain, neck pain, or shoulder pain, you may be suffering with temporomandibular joint disorder.
+If you experience migraines, jaw pain, ear pain, neck pain, or shoulder pain, you may be suffering from temporomandibular joint disorder.
 This relates to issues with the joints in your jaw.

 Our care: At our office we use a non-invasive diagnostic aid called joint vibration analysis and jaw tracking to visually see on a computer screen what is going on.
 We then use a number of modern technologies to prevent jaw pain.